Millions of us take our cars on holiday every year to save the hassle and expense of flying, but will your insurance cover you?

 That said, some policies will give comprehensive cover free of charge within most EU countries (and sometimes a limited number of non-EU ones as well), as long as you tell the insurance company before you travel.

-With these companies, cover is normally free for between 30 and 45 days, but you should check with your provider.
+With these companies, coverage is normally free for between 30 and 45 days, but you should check with your provider.
 Other policies may only insure your car on a comprehensive basis free of charge for two or three days and charge extra if your holiday is longer.

 Some insurers, however, charge a premium for all comprehensive cover outside the UK.
 The amount you pay may be a flat fee or linked to the length of your stay, the type of car you own and the country you are visiting, so make sure you read the small print carefully.